 Identifies detected features as 3D points with perspective hinting (3D Solved) or 2D points captured by the feature track (2D Source).

 When the effect is selected, track points are always shown, even if Render Track Points is not selected.
-When enabled, the points are displayed into the image allowing them to be seen during RAM preview.
+When enabled, the points are displayed into the image allowing them to be seen during preview.

 Creates the 3D camera.
 A camera is automatically added when you create a text, solid, or null layer from the context menu.